-Control windows and applications right from your trackpad with intuitive two-finger swipe, pinch, tap and hold gestures.
+Control windows and applications right from your trackpad with intuitive swipe, pinch, tap and hold gestures.

 Every detail is carefully designed to make it feel truly native to macOS.